pgDora56/NAPT/README.md

 ## Usage

+The title bar color changes to darkblue(player)/sienna(provider) when this script is running.

+Clicking title(`Nagaya Quiz Arena 2 with NAPT`), You can go back and forth between `player` and `provider`.

-All operation is moved from keydown.
+All operation is moved from keydown when you are provider.

 |Key|Operation|
 |-|-|